4-part a cappella American musical form

 - Lead – the melody, in the mid-alto range

-- Tenor – the higher harmony above the Lead, often in the higher ranger
+- Tenor – the higher harmony above the Lead, often in the higher range like a soprano

 - Baritone – the midrange harmony, in the same range as Lead but as a harmony part